THE RELATIONSHIP TOOL

 - This triggers a feeling of fear as his mind starts to race through the possibilities of test results, conversations with the doctor, medications, etc.

 - Shortly thereafter, his mom calls to check on arrangements for the upcoming appointment

 - These questions heighten his stress and he responds to his mom with a harsh voice and lack of patience

 - His mom feels his anger and becomes upset; his fear has pushed her away

-The individual with the disease/disability in the above example did not identify and communicate his emotion of fear to his loved one, and as a result compromised his support system.
+The individual with the illness/disability in the above example did not identify and communicate his emotion of fear to his loved one, and as a result compromised his support system.

 Here’s the kicker – this is a two-way street.
 The loved one is also experiencing emotional stress that might strain relationships.

-Here’s an example of what life might look like for the loved one of an individual with a disease or disability on an average day...
+Here’s an example of what life might look like for the loved one of an individual with a serious illness or disability on an average day...